john-roufaeil/john-roufaeil/README.md

 ## I like to Build, Explore, and Challenge!
 - 👨‍💻 I am studying Computer Engineering at the German University in Cairo,
-- 🏅 Interested in Competitive Programming and Problem Solving,
+- 🧠 Interested in Problem Solving,
-- 🌍 Learning Full-Stack Web Development,
+- 📱 Currently learning Flutter,
 - 🤖 Excited about automating the boring stuff.